tleecsm/VoVTCG/vov/data/cards.md

 ## <b>Practice Makes Perfect</b>
 ### <i> Order, Ranged</i>
- - Rank: 2
+ - Rank: 1
  - Cost: 0

-Until the end of this turn, whenever an allied card would gain <b>Long-distance</b> or <b>Piercing</b> while already having the given keyword, increase the value of the original keyword by 1.
+Until the end of this turn, whenever an allied card would gain <b>Long-distance</b> or <b>Piercing</b> while already having the given keyword, place an Ammo counter on that card.
 <br>

 ##### ALP.RNG.020